 We welcome all women of Asian/Pacific Islander, Arab/Middle-Eastern, Black/African American/Caribbean/West Indies, Native/Indigenous, and Hispanic/Latin descent and hope you will join us in rising above language for unity.

 WOCN, Inc. is nationally regarded as a women of color-led initiative because: WOCN, Inc. leadership, staff, and WOCN Advisors are made up exclusively of women of color.
 WOCN, Inc. programming and issue areas are generated and inspired directly from its women of color constituency as a part of continuous dialogues, surveys, and programming conducted around the country.

 The WOCN, Inc. Board is comprised of five women of color members from diverse ethnicities, localities, and professions who represent the broad membership of WOCN, Inc..
 The purpose of the WOCN, Inc. Board is to define the work and support the growth of the WOCN, Inc.

-Isa Woldeguiorguis, M. Ed., Board Secretary: Isa is the Executive Director for The Center for Hope and Healing, Inc., and is located in Salem, Massachusetts.
+Isa Woldeguiorguis, M. Ed., General Board Secretary: Isa is the Executive Director for The Center for Hope and Healing, Inc., and is located in Salem, Massachusetts.

-Edna James, General Board Member: Edna recently retired from federal government after more than three decades working to end family and domestic violence.
+Edna James, General Board Treasurer: Edna recently retired from federal government after more than three decades working to end family and domestic violence.
 Edna brings with her a vast knowledge and understanding of family systems, domestic violence, state and federal government programming, systems and funding.
 Edna is located in South Carolina.